Jerome-Silabs/SE_FAE_team/Zigbee_Green_Power/Applications/ZGP_light_sensor/application_implementation.md

 - We also need to add this directory to the project 'C' path to have it taken into account.

+You can do this by right clicking on the project name in the Project explorer and selecting "properties" or by going to "File" menu and selecting "properties".

 ```c
 "${workspace_loc:/${ProjName}/drivers}"
 ```